-Welcome to the 2014~2015 school year!!
+Marine Corps Junior Reserve Officers' Training CorpsLeadership Education and DevelopmentWelcome to the 2017-2018 school year!!
 We are excited to get the new year started and will be working very hard this year in all aspects of our program.
-We ask that you show up with a good attitude, willingness to work hard, willingness to explore your full potential, desire to help others, and most of all MOTIVATION!
+We ask that you show up with a good attitude, a willingness to work hard, a desire to explore your full potential, a passion to help others, and most of all MOTIVATION!

 Naval Honor School

 12/13, 13/14, 14/15, 15/16, 16/17The Atascocita High School Marine Corps Junior ROTC Program has been selected as one of top performing Junior ROTC Programs in Region Five, which consists of over (54) schools in several states, for the last five school years.
 The selection process begins with each program turning in a package highlighting exceptional performance in areas to include, but not limited to: Academic rigor, Civic Service, Drill, Color Guard, Physical Fitness, Marksmanship and Career Progression.This is a unique designation considering the program was started here at Atascocita in 2011.